-Beef Pot Pie With Cheddar Onion Biscuits is a hearty and filling one dish meal.
+This Southern style Beef Pot Pie with Cheddar Onion Biscuits is a hearty and filling one dish meal.
 The sauce can be varied according to your taste and the drop biscuits on top are cinch to make.
-Serve it alone, or with a salad to round out the meal, and watch it disappear.
+Serve it alone, or with a salad to round out the meal.

 - Sloppy joe sauce is a shortcut for this recipe.
-You can skip the sloppy joe sauce and use a meatloaf seasoned tomato sauce, a chili flavored tomato sauce or Italian flavored sauce, if preferred.
-This casserole is versatile, you can’t go wrong.
+You can skip the sloppy joe sauce and use a meatloaf seasoned tomato sauce, a chili flavored tomato sauce or Italian flavored pizza sauce, if preferred.
+This casserole is versatile, you can't go wrong.

 - You can adapt the flavor of cheese in the homemade biscuits using what you have on hand or your favorite flavor.
 Good ole cheddar lends a pleasing flavor there's no need to get too fancy.

 Thanks for visiting come back soon!